JJH59/OU_Enrollment_Retention_Analysis/README.md

 # Project Overview
 This project involves analyzing student enrollment and graduation data from the University of Oklahoma using SQL and visualizing the results in Tableau.
 The goal is to uncover trends in enrollment, retention rates, and graduation outcomes based on demographic factors.

+## Objectives
+- To uncover actionable insights into factors influencing student retention and graduation rates.
+- To visualize these insights in a clear and accessible way to support institutional strategies.
+- To provide a comprehensive understanding of demographic impacts on student suc

 ## Description
 The primary goals are to: